 Most customers will expect that the same quality of service is provided when they order online as they would when they're visiting the restaurant in person.
 One example of this is if the order is taking longer than expected, then the customer might just cancel their order because it's not worth waiting any longer.

-People want to know that their food is being made fresh and that it will be at peak quality when they receive it for pick-up or delivery.
-You have to make sure your employees are able to handle both takeout customers and those who order online.
+As people also expect that their food is being made fresh and that it will be at peak quality when they receive it for pick-up or delivery, so you have to make sure your employees are able to handle both takeout customers and those who order online.
 Ensure online orders won't take any longer than walk-in customers by factoring in an appropriate time frame for preparation before setting anything in stone.
 You may consider investing in technology such as a point of sale system and hiring the right team members to manage your online ordering system to provide an equal service to both walk-in customers and those ordering on the go.

 Extra staff training